Introducing AfricaFocus Bulletin

 AfricaFocus Bulletin reposts selected statements, research reports, and conference presentations from a wide range of sources, including nongovernmental organizations, activist groups, international agencies, and governments.
 Links and contact information for the original sources are always provided, so you can follow up for more details.

 Fast, convenient, and just the right length.

-AfricaFocus Bulletin arrives in your e-mail 1 to 2 times a week.
+AfricaFocus Bulletin arrives in your e-mail 2 to 4 times a month.
 At about 8 to 10 pages (25K maximum e-mail size) - it's long enough to provide in-depth analysis, but short enough to skim quickly.
 Longer reports are included as executive summaries or excerpts only, with clickable links to the full texts.
 The whole bulletin comes in the body of the e-mail - no attachments to download.